OpenDSA/OpenDSA/RST/source/HashFunc.rst

 birthdays fall.

 Try it for yourself.
-Select several table sizes and several different numbers of records to be inserted.
+Select several table sizes and several different numbers of records to be inserted in the calculator below.
-This applet will calculate the probability that there is a collision.
+It will calculate the probability that there is a collision.
+To get credit for the exercise, answer the following two questions:

-How many people must be in the room for the probability to be 60% that two share a birthday?
+- What is the smallest number of people that must be in the room for the probability to be at least 60% that two share a birthday?

-In a hash table of 1000 slots, how many records must be inserted before the probability of a collision reaches 50%?
+- In a hash table of 1000 slots, what is the smallest number of records must be inserted before the probability of a collision reaches 50%?

 .. avembed:: AV/Hashing/Birthday.html
    :showbutton: show